 Coburn has conducted extensive research on elections and dispute resolution in several different provinces across Afghanistan.
 He is also author of Derailing Democracy in Afghanistan: Elections in an Unstable Political Landscape with Anna Larson (Columbia University Press, 2014) and Losing Afghanistan: An Obituary for the Intervention (Stanford University Press, 2016).
 His most recent fieldwork looks at the role of international contractors in the war in Afghanistan and what happens when they return home to countries like Nepal, India, the United Kingdom, and Turkey.

 He has published numerous articles and reports for a variety of think tanks in Washington and Kabul, including the United States Institute of Peace, the Afghan Research and Evaluation Unit, and the Agha Khan Trust for Culture.
 Coburn received his doctorate in anthropology from Boston University in 2010; MA in regional studies, Columbia University; BA, Williams College.
 He has taught at the American University of Afghanistan, Boston University, the University of Michigan, and Skidmore College.
-Coburn joined the Bennington faculty in Fall 2012 and is Associate Dean for for Curriculum and Pedagogy for the 2019-2020 and 2020-2021 academic years.
+Coburn joined the Bennington faculty in Fall 2012.
+He served as Associate Dean for for Curriculum and Pedagogy for the 2019-2022 academic years.